makyo/writing/work/sawtooth/a-theory-of-attachment/a-theory-of-attachment.md

 "Of course, sweetheart."

-Sélène picked at the fur on the back of her thumb.
+Sélène picked at the fur on her wrist.
 There was a slight bump just on the top of the bone, perhaps a small scar from picking earlier.
 She'd already worried a small bald-patch in the fur.
 "You sure that's alright?"

 "Mmhm, I'm sure."
 Aiden held out one of his paws for hers.

 She transfered her phone to the other and let her husband take her paw.
 She smiled bashfully, "Sorry, I was picking."

-Aiden lifted her paw, gently held her thumb separate and leaned to brush his cheek over it.
+Aiden lifted her paw, turned her wrist upward, and leaned to brush his cheek over it.
 "A kiss to make it better."

 Sélène giggled happily and moved her phone to the armrest of the couch so she could lean in closer, and return the kiss in turn, brushing her cheek in against his.
 "You're a dork."